oracle-livelabs/security/database/baseline/sqlfw/sqlfw.md

 Watch a preview of "*Introducing SQL Firewall – a new security capability in Oracle Database 23c*" [](youtube:aiwb6od3mfo)

 ### Objectives
-- Create a SQL Firewall policy to protect sensitive data
-- Detect an insider threat of stolen credential access
-- Mitigate the risk of SQL Injection attacks

 - Train the SQL Firewall to learn the normal activity
 - Deploy and enforce the firewall policy with allow-lists
 - Use SQL Firewall to protect against common database risks such as SQL injection attacks and compromised accounts
-- Managing SQL Firewall in two ways:
+- Manage SQL Firewall in two ways:
     - **Oracle Data Safe** enables you to manage your database's SQL Firewalls centrally and provides a comprehensive view of SQL Firewall violations across your fleet of Oracle Databases.
     - Use **PL/SQL procedures** in `SYS.DBMS_SQL_FIREWALL` package if you wish to manage SQL Firewall within each database instance.